-NetherRealms is one of the best fighting game studios on the planet, with Mortal Kombat X among its most polished and engaging titles.
-It’s no surprise that the studio is working on a follow-up, and it looks even gorier and more intense than its predecessors.
+NetherRealm is one of the best fighting game studios on the planet, with Mortal Kombat X among its most polished and engaging titles.
+It’s no surprise that the studio produced a follow-up, and it’s even gorier and more intense than its predecessors.
 Mortal Kombat 11 features brutal fatalities, a cast of memorable characters old and new, and a wild, time-hopping story.

 Classic Mortal Kombat character Raiden returns to the lineup in Mortal Kombat 11, and he’ll have his powerful magical bolt abilities, as well as acrobatic dodges and a spear weapon.
 His “dark” character will be central to the main story.

 Sub-Zero returns with his icy attacks in tow, and he has a deservedly flashy fatality move.
-After freezing an enemy, he decapitates them with his axe, then shatters their frozen head.
+After freezing an enemy, he decapitates them with his ax, then shatters their frozen head.

 Sub-Zero’s doppelgänger Scorpion is also getting in on the fun with his signature chain-and-spear combination weapon.
 One of Scorpion’s fatalities involves the fighter throwing his spear through an enemy’s chest before decapitating them and impaling the severed head.